We think this TV show stands out for:

 What's the story?

 SID THE SCIENCE KID introduces kids to the basics of science through the eyes of a young boy named Sid (voiced by Drew Massey), whose insatiable curiosity about the world around him leads to discoveries of all kinds.
 Each day Sid and his friends tackle a new question that's sure to resonate with their young viewers; episodes have explored why snowmen melt, why leaves fall in autumn, why teeth are different shapes, and more.
 Under the guidance of his parents, grandmother, and caring teacher Miss Susie (Donna Kimball), Sid uses scientific techniques like observation, measurement, and data collection to discover answers to his many questions.

 Is it any good?

 This enjoyable educational series fills a gap in preschool programming, which has more often tended to focus on developing kids' readiness for reading and math.
 With Sid as their guide, kids will be inspired to ask question as a means of discovering new things, and they'll want to make observations and test their own scientific theories.
 The show's dual settings -- Sid's school and his home -- remind young viewers that the scientific world is all around us, waiting to be explored.
 With some encouragement from parents, there's no end to the educational opportunities that could be inspired by Sid's curiosity.

 Families can talk about the kinds of things that kids like to learn about.
 Kids: Where do you get your information?
 What places can you visit to learn more?
-Which of the scientific methods that Sid learns about have you used?
+Which of the scientific methods that Sid learns about on Sid the Science Kid have you used?
 How do scientists use tools to help them discover things?
 What tools do you use?

 Families can take the opportunity to check out local museums, zoos, and aquariums to inspire their kids' interest in the sciences.